learn-co-students/sf-web-102819/19-rails-forms-rest/README.md

 - `link_to` - `<%= link_to pizza.name, pizza_path(pizza.id) %>` or  `<%= link_to pizza.name, pizza %>` (if we give it an instance it knows to get the right path)
 - `form_for` creates a form for a model object
+- New and edit forms "know" what to do!
+- You can't create or update without strong parameters

 ```ruby
 <%= form_for @pizza do |f| %>